GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: A high angular resolution extinction map

-With this approach, we generated, in addition, two more extinction maps taking into account the two groups of stars that we identified in sec.\,\ref{RC_selection}.
+With this approach, we generated, in addition, two more extinction maps taking into account the two groups of stars that we identified in Sect.\,\ref{RC_selection}.
 Namely, we produced the first map using stars with $1.4< H-K_{s}<1.7$ (Fig.\,\ref{g1g2}, upper panel) and the second one with stars between $1.7< H-K_{s}<3.0$ (Fig.\,\ref{g1g2}, lower panel).
 In this way, the first map represents the extinction screen toward the foreground population (excluding stars in the spiral arms), whereas the second one includes the interstellar extinction all the way toward GC stars.
-Although the first map does show some correlation with the second map (e.g., in regions 1, 2, 3) because it is impossible to separate the two stellar populations without any overlap, it shows a rather constant extinction, with a mean of 1.69 and a standard deviation of 0.08.
+Although the first map does show some correlation with the second map (e.g. in regions 1, 2, 3) because it is impossible to separate the two stellar populations without any overlap, it shows a rather constant extinction, with a mean of 1.72 and a standard deviation of 0.06.
 This demonstrates that this foreground screen can be considered to vary on very large scales.
-The statistical and systematic uncertainties for this first extinction map are $\sim 3\%$ and 9 $\%$ respectively.
+The statistical and systematic uncertainties for this first extinction map are $\sim 2$ \% and $\sim 6$ $\%$ respectively.
 In this case the uncertainty is lower because we consider a narrower range in $H-K_s$ and all the stars are closer without mixing stars with different extinctions.
 On the other hand, the second map contains fine structure on scales of just a few arcseconds, which is consistent with the extinction being caused by a clumpy medium close to the GC.
-The statistical and systematic uncertainties of the map are $\sim 9\%$ and 10 $\%$ respectively.
+The statistical and systematic uncertainties of the map are $\sim 4\%$ and $\sim 5$ $\%$ respectively.